 When you're looking at schools, remember to ask about gap year scholarships.

 Scholarships for people with disabilities, including learning disabilities:

-Free scholarship services and scholarship information
+Free scholarship services & information

 These services offer more information on how to find and apply to scholarships you